groupdocs-metadata/GroupDocs.Metadata-for-Java/Examples/README.md

 Follow below steps if you have product license

-1. Open Common.java
+1. Open Constants.java
-2. Set "licensePath" variable to your license path
+2. Set the LicenseFilePath field to your license path
-3. Call applyLicense method from MainClass.java
+3. Call the SetLicenseFromFile.run() method from RunExamples.java